nicholeburton/Porcelain_Blog/README.md

 - Front page.
 Likely to be a super simple list of articles.
 It's all we need.
 - Gotta get that header working.
 - Gotta review and clean up the code when it's not 6am.
+- Need to fix hanging numbers / bullets when responsive.
+I've got a feeling I'll have to de-hang them.
+Typography life chose me.

 This dude is fully responsive.
 Lock n' load.